 - Turn the slab over so that the bones are facing up.
 Using a sharp paring knife, separate the membrane from the rib bones, as shown above.

-2. To strip the membrane from the teriyaki pork ribs, grasp the membranes with a paper towel and pull it from the bones as shown above and below.
+- To strip the membrane from the teriyaki pork ribs, grasp the membranes with a paper towel and pull it from the bones as shown above and below.

 This process takes a little practice, but once you have done it a few times, it will take 1-2 minutes.

-How to Prepare Teriyaki Ribs for Slow Cooking
+How to Make Teriyaki Ribs

 This set it and forget it recipe has just a few simple steps!